 - Walk with Maasai guides and learn about local culture and traditions

-There is no 'bad’ time to visit the Ndutu area, as there is an abundance of resident game that don't follow the migration route.
+There is no 'bad time to visit the Ndutu area, as there is an abundance of resident game that doesn't follow the migration route.

-If seeing the Great Migration is top of your bucket list, please remember that - as can be expected of nature - the movement of the animals is unpredictable and highly dependent on the rains.
-There is a pattern as to where they move and, based on previous years, an estimate of when they'll be where.
-The big herds usually arrive on the plains of Ndutu around November/December and move off around April/May.
+If seeing the Great Migration is top of your bucket list, please remember that the movement of the animals is unpredictable and highly dependent on the rains.
+There is a pattern as to where they move and, based on previous years, an estimate can be made of when they'll be where.
+The big herds usually arrive on the plains of Ndutu around November and December and move off around April and May.

-By air: There are several airstrips in the area – Ndutu, Seronera and Kusini.
-Flight time from Arusha to Ndutu is just under an hour and daily scheduled flights are available during high season.
+By air - There are several airstrips in the area; Ndutu, Seronera and Kusini.
+Flight time from Arusha to Ndutu Airstrip is just under an hour and daily scheduled flights are available during the high season.
 Charter flights are also available.
-Arusha is served by two airports: Arusha domestic airport and Kilimanjaro International Airport with daily flights from local, African and international airlines.
+Arusha is served by two airports; Arusha domestic airport and Kilimanjaro International Airport with daily flights from local, African and international airlines.

 This fly-in 5 Day Luxury Serengeti Safari explores one of Tanzania's hidden gems, the big cat region of Soit le Motonyi.
 The safari includes a flight from Arusha to the Serengeti, game drives in a prime game-viewing area far from the jostling crowds and accommodation in a luxury, eco-friendly tented safari camp with uninterrupted views of the endless savannah.
 Speak to us about the best time to book if you also want a glimpse of the Great Wildebeest Migration.